-duty cycle based mode: sensor transmitters are active only in some periods.
+• Duty cycle based mode: sensor transmitters are active only in some periods.
 Sleeping sensors are activated either at fixed intervals or when they sense an event or data.
 When a sender transmits data (which may be either from a relay node or generated by itself), it establishes a link for data transmission if there are active nodes among its neighbor nodes.
 If all of them are in a sleep state, the sender needs to remain active until someone wakes up and data can be transmitted.
-So, this mode increases the transmission delay of the network

-A POSSIBLE MIXED APPROACH (2) A new approach based on the duty cycle mode (cntd) Thus, many nodes are in the sleep state most of the time. which can save a lot of energy.
-Instead, the energy consumption of the nodes in the connected sub-network is relatively high.
-Therefore, after the sub-network works for a certain period of time, the nodes with more residual energy are selected to reconstruct a new connected sub-network. so that the energy consumption of nodes in the network is more balanced, which improves the network lifetime.
-A POSSIBLE MIXED APPROACH (1) A new approach from [Sal19] based on the duty cycle mode: A part of the nodes is selected to construct a connected subnetwork (backbone), whose nodes adopt a periodic sleep/awake working mode at fixed intervals, while the other nodes turn off the radio device when there is no data to transmit, and only sensing surrounding environment.
-When there is data to be sent, the radio device is turned on and send the data to the nodes in the connected subnetwork, then route the data to the sink through the nodes in the connected sub-network
+So, this mode increases the transmission delay of the network.
+A POSSIBLE MIXED APPROACH (2) Approach based on the duty cycle mode (contd) Thus, many nodes are in the sleep state most of the time, which can save a lot of energy.
+Instead, the energy consumption of the nodes in the backbone is relatively high.
+Therefore, after the backbone works for a certain Therefore, after the backbone works for a certain period of time, the nodes with more residual energy are selected to reconstruct a new backbone, so that the energy consumption of nodes in the network is more balanced, which improves the network lifetime.

-A POSSIBLE MIXED APPROACH (3) A new approach based on the duty cycle mode (cntd)
+A POSSIBLE MIXED APPROACH (3)

+Approach based on the duty cycle mode (contd)

+Requirements of the backbone:

-The connected sub-network should meet the following requirements: - (a) The number of nodes included in the connected subnetwork is as small as possible (min); - (b) Each node in the connected sub-network has at least one route to the sink (connected); - (c) The other nodes in the network must communicate directly with at least one node on the connected subnetwork (dominating set).
+- (a) # of nodes in the backbone as small as possible (min); - (b) at least one route to the sink for each node in the backbone (connected); - (c) The other nodes in the network must communicate directly with at least one node in the backbone (dominating set).
 In other words, these nodes constitute a min connected dominating set...